Best Disney World Rides for 5 and 6 Year Olds

 If you’re concerned about this, practice at home.
 On a recent trip when we talked to Zoe about standing straight under the bar, they responded with “like at the doctor!” because they’d just gotten their height checked this way at the doctor.
 Familiarity goes a long way.
 Here’s a cheap height bar for at home, or you could DIY one.

-I’d also add the bars are (as you’d expect) very accurate.
+I’d also add the bars at Disney are (as you’d expect) very accurate.
 We knew Zoe was just at 36” one trip and, indeed, they needed a perfect straight stance to touch the bar, but a perfect stance got us through quickly every time.

 Rider Switch